itchio/itch-docs/integrating/compatibility-policy.md

 In fact, we like it so much it's the de-facto storage format for builds pushed with butler.

+We support everything in ISO/IEC 21320-1:2015, along with some extensions:

+* LZMA-compressed entries[^7]
+* Shift-JIS filenames \(typically Japanese games\)

+### .rar archives \(Gold tier\)

+There's a lot to dislike about the RAR file format - the licensing terms, the file structure, etc.[^6]

+However, as of version 25.x of the application, they're gold tier, because 7-zip has great support for them.

+> Note: Installs from .rar files have a significant warm-up time before progress is visible, because the entries are organized differently from .zip files.

+### .tar, .tar.gz, .tar.bz2 archives \(Gold tier\)

+TAR is a funny beast[^10].
+It was designed for backing data on tapes, so it's a linear format.
+It doesn't specify compression, so the entire stream is compressed with something else.

+For .tar \(uncompressed\), .tar.gz \(gzip, a variant of DEFLATE\), and .tar.bz2 \(bzip2, an odd format in itself[^8]\), the installation can be paused anywhere.

+### tar.xz archives \(Silver tier\)

+[^10]: Enter footnote here.

 [^1]: Extractors on Linux & macOS tend to forget about file permissions \(notably, the executable bit\), but that's 100% on them.